Nobunny, Culture Abuse Quit Music Industry After Admitting Sexual Misconduct

-Nobunny, real name Justin Champlin, released a statement admitting to incidents of sexual misconduct.
+Nobunny, real name Justin Champlin, released a statement via Facebook admitting to incidents of sexual misconduct.

 “I f*cked up bad.
 I used my power and influence to take advantage of young women and teenage girls,” he wrote.